denten-books/plain-text/4-chapter.md

 It is tempting to think that alienation come from phase one.
 Human displacement from the hand.
 Some notion of analog as natural and digital as artificial

+The belief that the organic is the chief criterion of what is authentic in art and life continues, it need hardly be said, to have great force with us, the more as we become alarmed by the deterioration of the organic environment [trilling].

 The passage between thought and its physical manifestation, whether intra-cranial, as a configuration of neurons and synapses, or external, as a